Daily physical rehabilitation

 Facilitated family visits

 Due to the success of our residential program, and the ongoing needs of Nova Scotians with acquired brain injuries, Peter's Place launched a comprehensive Community Program in 2015.
 With an eye to improving self-sufficiency in every area possible, staff work inclusively with the individual suffering the ABI and their families to establish and monitor goals.
 Comprehensive improvement assessments are done monthly.
 Input is gathered by all care team partners so that necessary adjustments can be made to continue successful ongoing support.
 The purpose of this customizable 12-week program is to allow an individual to remain more independent in their home, with their family and stay active within their community.

-All referrals to the day program are assessed by the program administrator.
-Upon acceptance, the day program will also include support and counselling for family members.
+All referrals to the Community Program are assessed by the program administrator.
+Upon acceptance, the Community Program will also include support and counselling for family members.
 Outreach planning is also included to assist the individual with the acquired brain injury and their family to develop a life plan.